dshin25k/projds/README.md

     post will take one row of `posts` table, which stores headers and contents.

--   A `tag` column will be added to `posts` table to enable searching by tags.
+-   `tags` column will be added to `posts` table to enable searching by tags. `tags` column will have array data type so that it can store multiple tags per post.

 -   When reading a post, the content will be dynamically fetched from the database to be displayed on a web page.
 (The page will be a